Cleaning and Preparing Data

 Some of the variables that we anticipated would be recorded as numeric variables are not numeric.
 For example, we see that price, host acceptance rate, and host response rate all seem like they would be recorded as numbers but are not.

-For this example, how should we clean these variables?
+How should we prepare and clean these variables?
 Let's first look at how the variables currently exist in the data.

 df['price'].head()